Difegue/LANraragi/Readme.md

 LANraragi
 ============

-Web interface and reader for a server-stored directory of archives, running on Perl/Redis/unar.
+Web interface and reader for storage of comics/manga on NAS, running on Perl/Redis/unar.
 (Imagemagick optional.)

 ![](https://a.pomf.cat/vpqvmq.png)
 *Comes in various flavors, from flat design apologist to sad panda.*